-Offered as a major, athletic training is a comprehensive program that includes prevention and health promotion, clinical examination and diagnosis, acute care of injury and illness, therapeutic interventions, psycho social strategies, evidence-based practice and more.
-It provides solid preparation for the national Board of Certification exam.
+Offered as a major, athletic training is a comprehensive program that includes prevention and health promotion, clinical examination and diagnosis, acute care of injury and illness, therapeutic interventions, psycho social strategies, evidence-based practice and more, culminating in a solid preparation for the national Board of Certification exam.

 Small class sizes, individual attention and ongoing faculty mentoring are hallmarks of the athletic training program.

 Experiential learning bridges classroom study with real-world opportunities.
 You can enhance your studies through internships, co-curricular activities and other learning opportunities.
 With 23 varsity sports, four athletic training facilities and six certified athletic trainers on staff, BW offers outstanding hands-on learning.

 COAST is a BW student organization that puts you in contact with peers and career professionals.